adptraining1/cd-demo-scoring-shared-kernel/README.md

 # Why?
-Because I want to demo a shared kernel based on JAR files....
+Because I want to demo a shared kernel based on JAR files.